BrandtSc/BrandtSc/README.md

 ## 💫 Plans & Goals
 - Expand my portfolio with more creative projects.
-- Contribute to open-source communities and learn from peers.
+- Contribute to open-source communities.
 - Stay updated with the latest in technology by exploring AI and web technologies.

 ---